Specialty drugs in the United States: AARP

 According to an AARP 2015 report, "All but 4 of the 46 therapeutic categories of specialty drug products had average annual retail price increases that exceeded the rate of general inflation in 2013.
 Price increases by therapeutic category ranged from 1.7 percent to 77.2 percent."

 Risk evaluation and mitigation strategies (REMS)

 On September 27, 2007 President George W. Bush amended the Food and Drug Administration Amendments Act of 2007 (FDAAA) to authorize the FDA to require Risk Evaluation and Mitigation Strategies (REMS) on medications if necessary to minimize the risks associated with some drugs".
 These medications were designated as specialty drugs and required specialty pharmacies.
 When the FDA approves a new drug they may require a REMS program which "may contain any combination of 5 criteria: Medication Guide, Communication Plan, Elements to Assure Safe Use, Implementation System, and Timetable for Submission of Assessments".
 "In 2010, 48% of all new molecular entities, and 60% of all new specialty drug approvals, required a REMS program."
-Risk-reduction mechanisms can include the "use of specialized distribution partners", special pharmacy.
+Risk-reduction mechanisms can include the "use of specialized distribution partners".